Japanese Essentials: How to Introduce Yourself in Japanese

 When meeting people for the first time, Japanese people will always end their self-introduction with the phrase どうぞよろしく or よろしくお願いします.

-This expression isn’t easy to translate directly into English but in this context, it closes your introduction with a deeper and more thankful “nice to meet you”.
+This expression isn’t easy to translate directly into English.
+In this context, however, it closes your introduction with a deeper and more thankful “nice to meet you”.

 Now it’s your turn, practise saying this sentence.